mongodb/mongosql/README.md

 For more a comprehensive set of startup customizations, you can pass in a config file:
 ```
-# This file is included in the repo
+# This file is included in the repo, and bundled in our release package.
-mongosqld --config testdata/resources/configs/config.yml
+mongosqld --config release/distsrc/example-mongosqld-config.yml
 ```

 ## Documentation